edgeimpulse/expert-projects/hospital-bed-occupancy-detection.md

 ## Solution

-Using the built in sensors of the Arduino Nano 33 BLE Sense and the Edge Impulse platform, beds can be monitored to see if they are occupied or not, meaning that hospital staff can know in real-time whether or not they have room for a patient, and exactly where the free beds are.
+Using the built-in sensors of the Arduino Nano 33 BLE Sense and the Edge Impulse platform, beds can be monitored to see if they are occupied or not, meaning that hospital staff can know in real-time whether or not they have room for a patient, and exactly where the free beds are.
 This project is a proof of concept to show how Edge Impulse can be used to train a custom neural network, which can be deployed to an Arduino Nano 33 BLE Sense.

 ## Hardware